-If you have any questions about this report or concerning your drinking water, please contact Joseph Levison, Water Treatment Plant Operator, 293-5036; or Joe Gerardi, Town Supervisor at 293-6666.
+If you have any questions about this report or concerning your drinking water, please contact Martha Chase, Water Treatment Plant Operator, (518) 735-4666; or Nick Carter, Town Supervisor at (518) 293-6666.
 We want you to be informed about your drinking water.
+If you want to learn more, please attend any of our regularly scheduled Town board meetings.
+The meetings are held on the 4th Monday of each month at the Saranac Town Hall.